darktjm/gamesup/README.md

 For example, registry entries and additional commands executed by the installer.
 These are not always necesary, but I'd prefer keeping them.
-This is one of the reasons I try to find out what registry changes are made by each invocation of dowine by saving a .diff file.
+This is one of the reasons I try to find out what registry changes are made by each invocation of `dowine` by saving a .diff file.
 Wine is flaky, though, and it often doesn't work.

-A wine game uses an additional wrapper, wine-game.sh.
+A wine game uses an additional wrapper, `wine-game.sh`.
 This uses an additional unionfs mount for the game root itself.
-The game root is moved to /usr/local/games/wine and owned by root:games; it is then union-mounted in the wine prefix on Game\ Name using .Game\ Name as the writable overlay.  wine-gameprep moves the root into place, and extracts an icon.
+The game root is moved to `/usr/local/games/wine` and owned by root:games; it is then union-mounted in the wine prefix on `Game\ Name` using `.Game\ Name` as the writable overlay.  `wine-gameprep` moves the root into place, and extracts an icon using ImageMagick's `convert`.
 This icon is copied into the prefix game root so that even when it's not mounted it's in the same place.
 Since I have a hard time knowing what version of a wine game is installed, I also copy the installers into the prefix.
 In this caes, the installers are always symbolic links into my download directory, so they don't take up any space, and I can tell by their listing color whether or not they are up-to-date (they are red if not present in my download directory, and cyan otherwise).
-Like dos-gameprep, it only runs on one game at a time (and more than one wouldn't make sense anyway, since I store each game in a separate root and the script expects the root to be in the current directory).
+Like `dos-gameprep`, it only runs on one game at a time (and more than one wouldn't make sense anyway, since I store each game in a separate root and the script expects the root to be in the current directory).

 A typical wine game launcher looks like this: